Bulletin #7038, Maple Syrup Quality Control Manual

 Clean all pressure filter parts thoroughly with hot water prior to each reassembly.

 Filter plates have numbers or patterns that indicate how the filter press should be assembled.
 Line up each numbered plate and smooth each cloth so that there are no creases.
 Put a thin rod through the plates during assembly to help maintain the correct position.
-Care taken with the assembly of pressure filter units will help to prevent niter in finished syrup, and loss of finished syrup.
+The care taken with the pressure filter unit assembly will help prevent niter in finished syrup and loss of finished syrup.

-Filter papers should be changed often enough and the pressure regulator should be watched to avoid building up of pressure and bursting of filter paper; careful monitoring of the filter press will help to avoid cloudy syrup.
+Filter papers should be changed often, and the pressure regulator should be watched to avoid building up of pressure and bursting of filter paper; careful monitoring of the filter press will help to avoid cloudy syrup.

 Quality Continues in the Sugarhouse: Syrup Packing